 2. Educational programs.

-Let’s say you’re an expert in finance, and you want to to each children and teens how to save money and be smart shoppers.
+Let’s say you’re an expert in finance, and you want to teach children and teens how to save money and be smart shoppers.
 The best way to do that is to get into schools.
 And the easiest way to do that is to partner with a company or nonprofit that already has contacts within lots of schools.

 3. Corporate programs.